ms-iot/content/en-US/win10/SetupRPI.md

 #Get Started

 Learn how to set up the Raspberry Pi 2 and connect it to your computer.
+Note that this requires you to have a PC running Windows 10 Technical Preview.

 {% include steps.html device="RPI2" %}